UCdasec/HardSide/README.md

 # Requirements

-Python 3.10 or greater is needed while Tensorflow 2.11.0 was used for all training.
+Python 3.10 or greater is needed while Tensorflow 2.11.0 was used for all model training.
 CUDA 12.1 and CUDNN 8 are installed via Deb files from the NVidia Website.
 Instructions on Deb installation can be found [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/).

 A Conda environment is used to collect the required packages.
 The ```environment.yml``` file included in the trainingAndShap subdirectory has the required packages listed and can be created new by conda via the following command ```conda env create --name hardside --file=environment.yml```.
 Minor modifications to the environment may be needed depending on the final environment.